 By day 90, the goal is not perfection.
 It is stability, clarity, and internal ownership.

 Even with a clear plan, certain mistakes happen often.
-Most can be avoided with a bit of focus early on.
+Most can be avoided with a structured approach early on.

 1. Importing messy data